curious-containers/curious-containers/tests/README.md

 To execute the integration tests, follow these steps:

 1. Ensure that Docker and Docker Compose are installed and the user has the necessary permissions to create and run Docker containers.
-2. Navigate to the /tests directory of the software project.
+2. Navigate to the /tests directory of the repository.
 3. Run the pytest command to initiate the integration tests.
 The pytest framework will automatically discover and execute the integration test files.